ayl23/TDA_cages/README.md

     - **_OC_update_Nov2019-Mar2022.gcd_**: list of MOCs identified in the CSD between November 2019 and March 2022.
     - **_CARBOXYLATE_Mar2022.gcd_**: list of carboxylate-based structures in the CSD with updates up to March 2022.

+_Disclaimer_: these structures were programmatically found in the CSD, and were not all visually checked.
+Please let us know if any structure shouldn't be included and if other structures should be.

 ## Scripts:
 - __TDA_structural_data_preparation.py__: given a list of refcodes (a GCD list), this script
     - removes any guest molecules and solvents,